tsaie79/openmx-wf/README.md

-Creating workflows for OpenMX for various projects.
-Go check `README.md` at each directory for more information.
+This project involves creating workflows for various projects using OpenMX.
+For more detailed information, please refer to the `README.md` file in each respective directory.